tomymaritano/dripnex-wallet/CONTRIBUTING.md

 # Contributing to Dripnex

 Thank you for helping make **Dripnex** better!
 This document describes the workflow for submitting changes and the conventions used in the project.
+All commits should follow the Conventional Commits style and every pull request should adhere to the guidelines below.

 ## Pull Request Workflow